hdShang/arxiv-daily/docs/cs-RO/2025-06-19/papers/250616546v1-bida-a-bi-level-interaction-decision-making-algorithm-for-autonomous.md

 ---
 layout: default
-title: BIDA: A Bi-level Interaction Decision-making Algorithm for Autonomous Vehicles in Dynamic Traffic Scenarios
+title: "BIDA: A Bi-level Interaction Decision-making Algorithm for Autonomous Vehicles in Dynamic Traffic Scenarios"
 ---

 # BIDA: A Bi-level Interaction Decision-making Algorithm for Autonomous Vehicles in Dynamic Traffic Scenarios